 On the last day of my long weekend in Kraków, I made my way to Pod Temida to try out one of these famous milk bars firsthand.
 The one I chose must have been very popular in the area because the line was almost out the door!
 However, the staff was fast and the line passed very quickly.
 I decided to try out fried polish pancakes (or placki ziemniaczane) with pork goulash.
 They were very tasty and extremely cheap.

 When I saw the massage prices in Kraków…I couldn’t resist a trip to the spa.
 Before hopping on my flight back to Italy, I made a pit stop at May Thai Massage in Old Town.
 I got a 90 minute classic Thai massage for only 150 PLN, that’s about €35!
 The spa was beautiful and my masseuse was incredibly talented.

 Three days later, as I boarded my Ryanair flight to Pisa, I was sure I had seen and done the best things to do in Kraków.
 If you follow this itinerary, you’ll have time to see and experience the finest Kraków has to offer!

-If you enjoyed my list of things to do in Kraków, check out my guides to Eastern Europe’s most-popular destinations!
+If you enjoyed my list of things to do for a weekend in Kraków, check out my guides to Eastern Europe’s most-popular destinations!
 Like…

-Thanks for reading this post and, if you enjoyed my Kraków itinerary, make sure to follow the blog and add me on Instagram @madisonsfootsteps 🙂
+Thanks for reading this post and, if you enjoyed this itinerary for a weekend in Kraków, make sure to follow the blog and add me on Instagram @madisonsfootsteps 🙂